-All students must pay a semester fee, including, among others, the fee for the semester ticket for local public transport as well as the fee for the AStA (Student Council).
+All students must pay the semester contribution, including, among others, the fee for the semester ticket for local public transport as well as the fee for the AStA (Student Council).

-The fee currently amounts to approx. 120 €.
+The fee currently amounts to 257.70 €.
 This amount must be transferred each June and December for the following semester.
-After having paid the fee, students are automatically re-registered for the upcoming semester.
+After having paid the contribution, students are automatically re-registered for the upcoming semester.
 The re-registration is completed as soon as you receive the student ID for the upcoming semester (sent by regular mail – therefore make sure the admission office always knows your current postal address!

 Bank details for re-registration: